Key takeaways:

 Becoming a plumber can be the first step towards creating a profitable company and rewarding career.
 But when it comes to choosing your specialty, there are many options to choose from.

-In this article, we’ll highlight the six common types of plumbers and the services they offer to help you choose the route that best matches your goals.
+In this article, we’ll highlight six types of plumbers and the types of plumbing work they offer.
+Use this information to choose the route that best matches your goals.

 How much do plumbers make?